IMG

 The main entrance is at the roundabout at the end of Jalan Keban Bunga.
 Parking is available here or along the road to the south.
 The garden is open to from 5.00 am until 8.00 pm everyday including public holidays.
 Admission is free.

-Long-Tailed Macaques are resident and Dusky leaf monkeys are often seen.
+Long-Tailed Macaques are resident and Dusky leaf monkeys are often seen, as are Plantain Squirrels.
 A variety of lizards are present including Clouded Monitors which can grow to over a metre in length.

-A circuit of the garden makes a pleasant, gentle walk for non-birding companions.
+A circuit of the gardens makes a pleasant, gentle walk for non-birding companions.

 Add information about other attractions at this site, including